hhandoko/diskusi/README.md

 ### Develop and Compile Dependencies

 The following binaries / libraries need to be installed in order to compile the web application.
-The version numbers denotes the specific version used to develop the web application, it may or may not work under other minor versions:
+The version numbers denotes the specific version used to develop (and release-test) the web application, it may or may not work under other minor versions:

   - [Elixir Lang] v1.4.x
   - [Elm Lang] v0.18.x